 Chemotherapy for non-Hodgkin lymphoma in children

-Chemotherapy (chemo) uses anti-cancer drugs that are usually given into a vein or taken by mouth.
-These drugs enter the bloodstream and reach all areas of the body, making this treatment very useful for cancers that tend to spread widely, such as lymphomas.
-In some cases where the lymphoma may have reached the brain or spinal cord, chemotherapy may also be given into the cerebrospinal fluid.
+Chemotherapy (chemo) is the main treatment for non-Hodgkin lymphoma (NHL) in children.
+Chemo uses anti-cancer drugs that are usually given into a vein or taken by mouth.
+These drugs enter the bloodstream and reach all areas of the body, making this treatment very useful for cancers that tend to spread widely, such as NHL.
+In some cases where the lymphoma may have reached the brain or spinal cord, chemo may also be given into the cerebrospinal fluid (known as intrathecal chemo).

-The treatment for children with non-Hodgkin lymphoma is a combination of several chemo drugs given over a period of time.
+Children with NHL get a combination of several chemo drugs over a period of time.
 The number of drugs, their doses, and the length of treatment depend on the type and stage of the lymphoma.
 Some of the drugs commonly used to treat childhood lymphoma include:

 - Cyclophosphamide (Cytoxan)